Community Engaged Scholars

 Dual Major in Television, Radio & Film and Management

-Rowel Jiménez became a new member of La Casita’s Communications Team in the Spring of 2025.
-Reflecting on his first experience at La Casita, Rowel shares, “When you spend so much time away from your own culture, it’s easy to forget that there’s a whole other side of yourself that you can explore.
-I’m glad La Casita is there to help me do that
+Rowel Jiménez became a member of La Casita’s Communications Team in the Spring of 2025.
+Reflecting on his first experience at La Casita, Rowel shared, “When you spend so much time away from your own culture, it’s easy to forget that there’s a whole other side of yourself that you can explore.
+I was glad that La Casita was there to help me do that.”

 George Jackson